vedidev/android-store/README.md

 When we implemented modelV3, we were thinking about ways people buy things inside apps.
 We figured many ways you can let your users purchase stuff in your game and we designed the new modelV3 to support 2 of them: PurchaseWithMarket and PurchaseWithVirtualItem.

-**PurchaseWithMarket** is a PurchaseType that allows users to purchase a VirtualItem with Google Play or with the App Store (through their in-app purchase mechanisms).
+**PurchaseWithMarket** is a PurchaseType that allows users to purchase a VirtualItem with Google Play.
 **PurchaseWithVirtualItem** is a PurchaseType that lets your users purchase a VirtualItem with a different VirtualItem.
 For Example: Buying 1 Sword with 100 Gems.

 In order to define the way your various virtual items (Goods, Coins ...) are purchased, you'll need to create your implementation of IStoreAsset (the same one from step 4 in the "Getting Started" above).